 - Full ad-supported feeds are intended only for personal use in RSS readers.

 - For all other feed uses, including reproduction on websites, you should only use the Excerpt feeds, unless

 - Please do not splice the RSS feeds into or otherwise redistribute them via third-party RSS providers.

 - The Mary Sue reserves the right to object to your presentation of the RSS feeds and the right to require you to cease

 - The Mary Sue further reserves the right to terminate its distribution of the RSS feeds or change the content or formatting

-- Internal links in the Site content must not be removed.
+- Internal links in the site content must not be removed.

-- The Site logo and/or URL should appear on each page displaying site content.
+- The site logo and/or URL should appear on each page displaying site content.

 - The format or branding of the headlines, text and other information provided in the RSS feeds must not be modified.

-- Reproduction of screenshots from any Site is permissible, without prior written approval, so long as the site logo and URL is fully visible or otherwise included on the page.
+- Reproduction of screenshots from any site is permissible, without prior written approval, so long as the site logo and URL is fully visible or otherwise included on the page.
 See above for general permissions on partial content.

-- The Site logo and URL must appear prominently at the top of each section displaying site content.
+- The site logo and URL must appear prominently at the top of each section displaying site content.

 - Content must appear unedited, except for replacement of hyperlinks with full URLs and use of product manufacturer’s site links where appropriate.

-Use of a Site’s content, including text and images, on your site, or in print, is entirely at your discretion.
+The Mary Sue provides this content “as is” and The Mary Sue shall not be held liable for your use of the information in the feeds.Use of a site’s content, including text and images, on your site, or in print, is entirely at your discretion.
 The Mary Sue is not responsible for any complaints regarding content or images that you choose to display on your site or in print.

-TO THE FULLEST EXTENT ALLOWED, THE MARY SUE DISCLAIMS ALL WARRANTIES INCLUDING WARRANTIES FOR MERCHANTABILITY, NON-INFRINGEMENT AND FITNESS FOR A PARTICULAR PURPOSE.
+The the fullest extent allowed, The Mary Sue disclaims all warranties, including warranties for merchantability, non-infringement and fitness for a particular purpose.
 By accessing the RSS feeds or the XML instructions provided above, you indicate that you understand and agree to these terms and conditions.

 Corresponding with The Mary Sue